johnx7271/topencryptor/README.md

 # topencryptor

-This encryption tool is for encrypting top secret, i.e. secrets of strategic importance to a country ( no objection if you use a cannon to shoot mosquitoes).
+This encryption tool is for encrypting **top secret**, i.e. secrets of strategic importance to a country (no objection if you use a cannon to shoot mosquitoes).
 It is the most powerful and strongest encryption tool in the world.
-Its strength is 10 to 154th power times that of the mainstream encryption: Aes256.
+Its strength is 10 to 154th power (10^154) times that of the mainstream encryption: Aes256.

 So, why should we use such a strong and powerful encryption tool?

-The answer is, why not?
-It does not cost much as compared with commonly-in-use encryption tools, but it adds much peace of mind to you, assuring you with a full 100% confidence that your secrets encrypted by this can never be cracked by anyone in the world, for now and long after the post quantum computing times, so you can sleep well and never be bothered again by the possibility of losing secrets due to encryption tools weakness or loopholes.
+The short answer is, why not?
+It does not cost much as compared with commonly-in-use encryption tools, but it adds much peace of mind to you, assuring you with a full 100% confidence that your secrets encrypted by this can never be cracked by anyone in the world, for now and long after the post quantum computing times, so you can sleep well and never be bothered again by the possibility of losing secrets due to encryption tools weakness or loopholes, known now or to be discovered in the future.

 If you have ever been dealing with secrets of this type, I guess you may have worried about the security of common encryption tools.
 Because the current mainstream encryption algorithm is selected by NIST of USA, and this organization has stains in its history.
-If the algorithm it selects contains loopholes or vulnerabilities that only it knows, then everything encrypted by this algorithm will be visible to the government of USA.
+If the algorithm it selects contains loopholes or vulnerabilities that's  known only to itself, then everything encrypted by this algorithm will be visible to the government of USA.
 Completely trusting the algorithm selected by USA is like entrusting a cat with the custody of fish.
-Also, today's mass storage is getting cheaper, so adversaries may collect your data that you think is safely encrypted, as cryptograph research goes deeper and deeper, someone may discover a way to break the algorithm out of the blue in the future, like this has happened to the DES algorithm..
-Even if you use non mainstream encryption algorithms (for example, China, Russia both have its own set of encryption algorithms), it is also worrisome.
+Also, today's mass storage is getting cheaper, so adversaries may collect your data that you think is safely encrypted, as cryptograph research goes deeper and deeper, someone may discover a way to break the algorithm out of the blue in the future, like this has happened to the DES algorithm, MD6 etc. Even if you use non-mainstream encryption algorithms (for example, China, Russia both have its own set of encryption algorithms), it is also worrisome.
 Because it is non mainstream, there are fewer people to study it.
 Therefore, the probability of its weaknesses and vulnerabilities being discovered is lower.
-However, the fact that it is not found now by the public does not mean that the algorithm can be trusted to withstand the cracking and studying of powerful countries with national resource (Some choose to keep the algorithms private to themselves, but this also does not add much strength.
-One of the principles of modern cryptography, Kerckhoffs' principle says: Don't rely on secrecy of algorithms to ensure the security of the system ).
+However, the fact that it is not found now by the public does not mean that the algorithm can be trusted to withstand the cracking and studying of powerful countries using its full national resource (Some choose to keep the algorithms private to themselves, but this also does not add much strength.
+One of the principles of modern cryptography, Kerckhoffs' principle says: Don't rely on secrecy of algorithms to ensure the security of the system).

 On the other hand, the protection of top secret must be foolproof and absolutely safe.
 The loss of confidentiality of information is often fatal, while the confidentiality of top secret is vital to the fortune of a nation.
 Although the consequences of information leakage were not immediately visible, they were truly disastrous.
 For example, the Enigma cipher machine of Germany was cracked, which led to the sinking of numerous German submarines and the soldiers' burial at the ocean floor.
 The cipher system of Japan was cracked during world war II, which led to the interception and shooting down of the plane carrying Yamamoto 56, the top commander of the Japanese army.